xyzzy/bezeye/README.md

 A `3x3` or `5x5` grid is used t calculate the average of the center pixel.

 Below is link to a comparison page displaying different palette sizes ranging from 4 to 16 colours.
-The animations are split-screen, the lower left being the original true-colour and upper right being the colour reduced.
+The animations are split-screen, the lower left being the original 24bit-colour and upper right being the colour reduced.

 \[click on image to show demonstration\]
 [![Colour Reduction](assets/sbs-534x300-7.png)](Compare.md)